mitcharoo/sec-your-devops/README.md

 - [Remediate AWS IMDSv1](https://github.com/latacora/remediate-AWS-IMDSv1): Simple tool to identify and remediate the use of the AWS EC2 IMDSv1.
 - [LocalStack](https://github.com/localstack/localstack): Local AWS cloud emulator.
 - [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke): A tool for cleaning up your AWS accounts by nuking (deleting) all resources within it.
+- [Assisted Log Enabler](https://github.com/awslabs/assisted-log-enabler-for-aws): Find AWS resources that are not logging and turn them on.
+- [aws-vault](https://github.com/99designs/aws-vault): A vault for securely storing and accessing AWS credentials in development environments.

 ### Microsoft Azure